anirudhk-tech/ElectroBook/Privacy Policy.md

 Types of Data Collected

 No data is collected by the app.
+Your Personal Data is stored in your own phone.

 Contact Us